cjteeter/cjteeter.github.io/_posts/2019-11-21-picks-and-predictions-2019-review.md

 	</tr>
 </table>

 In <a href = "https://christopherteeter.wordpress.com/2014/10/14/mlb-picks-predictions-cant-predict-baseball/" target = "_blank">2014</a>, only 3 of my 8 picks even received votes.
 On a player-basis, Bryce Harper has crushed me.
 I picked him to win the NL MVP three times (2014, 2016, and 2018) and he did not garner a single vote in any of those years.
 By category, I have been best with the AL MVP.
-It is simple, I pick Mike Trout every year and he finishes in the Top 5 every year.
+My strategy is simple: I pick Mike Trout every year and he finishes in the Top 5 every year.
 We have a nice thing going.
-Here are the rest of the results by category:
+Here are the rest of the results by award:

 <table style="width:75%" align="center">
 	<tr>
-		<th style="text-align:left" bgcolor="gainsboro">Category</th>
+		<th style="text-align:left" bgcolor="gainsboro">Award</th>
 		<th style="text-align:center" bgcolor="gainsboro">Sum or Errors</th>
 	</tr>
 	<tr>